georgechitechi/flight/README.md

 ## Security

 If you discover any security-related issues, please email george@flightsadmin.com instead of using the issue tracker.
-Security issues willbe addreesed promptly.
+Security issues will be addressed promptly.